pikatoste/test.sh/README.md

 errors are displayed in the main output because the redirection to LOG_FILE has not been done yet.
 For the same reason, no color is applied: the COLOR configuration has not been yet processed.

+Temporary files are created in TMPDIR if set, otherwise in `/tmp`.

 * VERBOSE

   Boolean.
 Default false.